jklmnop10/vegnos/donate.md

 ### Growth Account

-$1,000 would have gone to our growth account, and the growth would have paid for all of our annual and biennial expenses.
+$1,000 would have gone to our growth account.
+We do not mess with anything in this account without special board approval.

 *Allocation:*